itssHimanshuAgarwal/moodforge/README.md

 ### 1. Discover

-An interactive emotional radar based on the **GEMS framework** (Geneva Emotional Music Scale) - 9 scientifically validated dimensions.
+An interactive emotional radar based on the **GEMS framework** (Geneva Emotional Music Scale): 9 scientifically validated dimensions.
 Drag dots for Wonder, Transcendence, Tenderness, Nostalgia, Peacefulness, Joy, Power, Tension, and Sadness.
 The system searches 8,000 analyzed tracks and plays the closest match in real time.

-When you find what you want, the system generates a detailed prompt — tempo, key, timbre, texture, emotional targets.
+When you find what you want, the system generates a detailed prompt: tempo, key, timbre, texture, emotional targets.

 ### 2. Generate